Pawan Kumar Bansal

 Pawan Kumar Bansal launched a book in the Young Architects Festival held at Chandigarh on 14–16 October 2011.
 Also seen in the picture are Dr SS Bhatti (R) and Architect Sarbjit Bahga (L).

 Pawan Kumar Bansal was welcomed by Architect Sarbjit Bahga to the Young Architects Festival held at Chandigarh on 14–16 October 2011.

-Pawan Kumar Bansal (born 16 July 1948) is an Indian National Congress politician, who was appointed as the interim treasurer in November 2020 and a former minister in the Manmohan Singh government.
+Pawan Kumar Bansal (born 16 July 1948) is an Indian National Congress politician, who was appointed the interim treasurer in November 2020 and a former minister in the Manmohan Singh government.
 He represented Chandigarh constituency in the 15th Lok Sabha (2009-2014) of India.
 He served as Minister of Railways from 28 October 2012 to 10 May 2013.

 Early life

 Bansal was born on 16 July 1948 in Sunam.
 His family hailed from Tapa, Punjab.
 He went to school at the Yadavindra Public School, Patiala, and did BSc from the Post Graduate Government College, Sector 11, Chandigarh.
 He also holds an LLB degree from the Department of Law, Panjab University, Chandigarh.